Adams County, Iowa

 Adams County is a county in the U.S. state of Iowa.
-As of the 2020 census, the population was 3,704, making it Iowa's least-populous county.
+As of the 2020 United States census, the population was 3,704, making it Iowa's least-populous county.
 Its county seat is Corning.

 History

 Adams County was established by the state legislature in 1851 and named in honor of the second President of the United States, John Adams, or his son, the sixth President, John Quincy Adams (sources differ).
 The county was finally organized and separated from Pottawattamie County on March 12, 1853.
 Its original size was later reduced by the creation of Montgomery and Union counties.

-The first county seat was Quincy, Iowa.
+The first county seat was Quincy.
 In 1872, it was moved to Corning.

 Geography

-According to the U.S. Census Bureau, the county has a total area of 426 sqmi, of which 423 sqmi is land and 2.1 sqmi (0.5%) is water.
+According to the United States Census Bureau, the county has a total area of 426 sqmi, of which 423 sqmi is land and 2.1 sqmi (0.5%) is water.
+Almost half (46%) of the county is in the East Nodaway River watershed.